 The cover of Egberto Gismonti’s ‘Loro’ may be taken a tad too fast but the arrangement kicks ass.
 Elsewhere, the album is full of sunny, fresh, cosmopolitan grooves, with frequently outrageous guitar and keyboard playing – the latter way too high in the mix though.

-Next stop for John was a so-so trio album with Al Di Meola and Paco De Lucia, and then the aforementioned return to Mahavishnu, reuniting with Billy Cobham and also adding Bill Evans, Jonas Hellborg and Mitch Forman.
-Needless to say, it would be another hard sell for the critics…
+Next stop for John was a tour with The Translators, an excellent studio album with Al Di Meola and Paco De Lucia, and then the aforementioned return to Mahavishnu, reuniting with Billy Cobham.
+Needless to say, that would be another hard sell for the critics…

 One thought on “John McLaughlin: Music Spoken Here 35 Years On”